 - Flight Preparation – The Flight Preparation phase ensures all integration, validation, and verification is 100% complete.
 New members then develop a launch day plan that includes communication protocol, search team placement, scrub requirements, etc.

 - Post-Flight Analysis – The Post-Flight Analysis Phase ensures the data captured during the mission is properly analyzed and packaged.
 It also focuses on capturing any issues during the development of the system and using these to refine the program for future years.
 This ensures that the program iterates every single year it is done.

-- Project Maine Coon: Project Maine Coon sent a camera controlled by a Raspberry Pi into the stratosphere in April of 2015.
+- Project Maine Coon: In April of 2015, a camera controlled by a Raspberry Pi was sent into the atmosphere.
 A boom holding an OLED display extended from the payload to display names of UC CubeCats members in front of the backdrop of Earth.
 The tracking system utilized GPS and the APRS network.
 Unfortunately, rough weather conditions during the day of launch caused the payload to get lost in the hills of Virginia.

 Follow UC CubeCats on social media!